 When students are informed of their option to provide a confidential contact, they are advised that their confidential contact information will be registered confidentially, and that this information will be accessible only to authorized campus officials and law enforcement personnel, and the information will not be disclosed outside of a missing person investigation.
 In the event a student under 18 years of age and not emancipated, WFBMC must notify a custodial parent or guardian within 24 hours of the determination that the student is missing, in addition to notifying any additional contact person designated by the student.
-For all missing students,

-WFBMC will notify the local law enforcement agency within 24 hours of the determination that the student is missing, unless the local law enforcement agency was the entity that made the determination that the student is missing.
+For all missing students, WFBMC will notify the local law enforcement agency within 24 hours of the determination that the student is missing, unless the local law enforcement agency was the entity that made the determination that the student is missing.

 If anyone believes that a resident student is missing, they should immediately contact Medical Center Security Emergency Communications at 6-9111 or 336-716-9111.
 If members of the WFBMC community believe that a student has been missing for 24 hours, it is critical that they report that information to Medical Center Security Services by calling 336-716-9111.
 Medical Center Security will begin an investigation and notify Local Law Enforcement.
-If Medical Center Security Services determines the student is missing for 24 hours or deemed "at risk" due to some indication of threat of suspicion of harm, they will contact the student's registered confidential contact.
+If Medical Center Security Services determine the student is missing for 24 hours or deemed "at risk" due to some indication of threat of suspicion of harm, they will contact the student's registered confidential contact.
 If the student is under 18 years of age and is not emancipated, Medical Center Security Services will notify the student's parents or legal guardian and any other designated contact person within 24 hours.
-Regardless of whether the student has identified a contact person, is above the age of 18, or is an emancipated minor, WFBMC will inform the Winston Salem Police Department that the student is missing within 24 hours.
+Regardless of whether the student has identified a contact person, is above the age of 18, or is an emancipated minor, WFBMC will inform the Winston-Salem Police Department that the student is missing within 24 hours.

-BROOKSTOWN, BOONE, SALAMANCA AND CHARLOTTE
+INNOVATION QUARTER, BROOKSTOWN, BOONE, SALAMANCA, GREAT RUSSELL STREET, SANTIAGO, WASHINGTON AND CHARLOTTE

-These campuses do not have student housing and the Missing Student program does not apply.
+These campuses do not have student housing so the Missing Student program does not apply.

-Disclose to the alleged victim of a crime of violence or a non-forcible sex offense, the results of any disciplinary proceeding
+Disclose to the alleged victim of a crime of violence or a nonforcible sex offense, the results of any disciplinary proceeding

-REYNOLDA CAMPUS, BROOKSTOWN, WAKE WASHINGTON, CHARLOTTE, WORRELL HOUSE, FLOW HOUSE, CASA ARTOM, SALAMANCA, BARCELONA, LONDON INSTEP, CAMBRIDGE INSTEP, AND INNOVATION QUARTER (Wake Downtown)
+REYNOLDA CAMPUS, BROOKSTOWN, WAKE WASHINGTON, CHARLOTTE, WORRELL HOUSE, FLOW HOUSE, CASA ARTOM, SALAMANCA, BARCELONA, LONDON INSTEP, CAMBRIDGE INSTEP, GREAT RUSSELL STREET, SANTIAGO, COPENHAGEN, AND INNOVATION QUARTER (Wake Downtown)

 Wake Forest will, upon written request, disclose to the alleged victim and the accused of a crime of violence, or a non-forcible sex offense, the results of any disciplinary hearing conducted by the University against the student who is the alleged perpetrator of the crime or offense.
-If the alleged victim is deceased as a result of the crime or offense, Wake Forest will provide the results of the disciplinary hearing to the victim's next of kin, if so requested.
-The University Police provides Victims' Assistants who are trained to help you through every step from the crime scene to court and obtaining on or off-campus counseling.
+If the alleged victim is deceased as a result of the crime or offense, the next of kin of such victim shall be treated as the alleged victim for purposes of this paragraph.
+The University Police provides a Victim's Assistant who is trained to help you through every step from the crime scene to court and obtaining on or off-campus counseling.